rerun-io/rerun/examples/python/notebook/README.md

 Many additional environments beyond Jupyter are supported such as [Google Colab](https://colab.research.google.com/) or [VSCode](https://code.visualstudio.com/blogs/2021/08/05/notebooks).

-In order to show a rerun viewer inline within the notebook, you can call:
+In order to show a Rerun Viewer inline within the notebook, you can call:

 ```python
 rr.init("rerun_example_notebook")